10 Advantages of Quartz Countertops Over Granite

 Picking the right material for your counters can be a daunting task.
 There are countless options, each with their own advantages and disadvantages.
 Like every home improvement project, it ultimately comes down to personal preference and budget.
 But with so many options to wade through, it can be challenging to know where to start.

-I'm noticing that more homeowners are choosing quartz over granite these days, and I wanted to share some of their reasons.
-I certainly wouldn't to tell anyone what they should or should not choose for their own home, but as you've probably guessed from the title of this post, I'm a big fan of quartz.
+I’m noticing that more homeowners are choosing quartz over granite these days, and I wanted to share some of their reasons.
+I certainly wouldn’t to tell anyone what they should or should not choose for their own home, but as you’ve probably guessed from the title of this post, I’m a big fan of quartz.
 As I see it, there are a lot of quartz countertop pros and not a lot of cons.
+However, it's important to consider the cons of quartz countertops, such as susceptibility to scratches and the need for careful maintenance.

 Let’s jump in and take a closer look at how these two materials compare.

-Quartz versus granite: What’s the difference?
+Quartz countertops versus granite: What's the difference?

 Quartz, on the other hand, is not entirely natural.
 It is ninety-five percent ground natural stone combined with five percent polymer resins.
 Essentially, it’s ninety-five percent natural stone versus one-hundred percent, so it’s an engineered stone instead of a natural one.